 At some point, every budding retail store will need to hire new employees.
 Regardless of whether their positions are temporary or permanent, they play a critical role in the clients’ experience, which is what eventually drives sales.
 In this post, we will explore ways of how retailers can onboard retail staff with training, with an aim of maximizing staff engagement and productivity.

 First and foremost, respect your audience (new hires)!

 Be cautious not to treat your new recruits as if they know nothing.
 Usually, it is advisable to start with a Q&A session to evaluate their knowledge of the industry.
 Then, focus on basics; instilling the right attitudes, training on the selling process and then putting into practice those skills so these new hires can become your brand ambassadors.

 Avoid information overload

 Avoid stuffing unnecessary information to your new hires.
-There are two key things that new retail staff training should aim to achieve:
+There are two key things that retail training for new staff should aim to achieve:

 – Conveying your organization’s brand and culture via rapport building

 – Demonstrating how to lead shoppers through the entire purchase process

 The content is very important.
 However, how you deliver it to new recruits can be equally as important.
 E-learning and typical classroom training, are still effective and popular forms of training.
 That said, you shouldn’t limit yourself to this.
 With advancements in technology, many organizations are embracing new, more diverse methods of training.

 For instance, mobile learning can be a perfect choice for retail employees who wish to learn while on the job.
 Game-based training is also gaining popularity with retailers nowadays.
 The bottom line is that no training method is superior to the other; rather, retailers should try to incorporate multiple methods when training their new hires.